SteelCompendium/data-md-dse/Bestiary/Dynamic Terrain/Environmental Hazards/Frozen Pond.md

     icon: ⭐️
     effects:
       - effect: >-
-          **Thin Ice (+1 EV)** The ice covering the pond is thin and the water is deeper.
+          The ice covering the pond is thin and the water is deeper.
 Whenever a creature or object enters or falls prone in a square of the frozen pond, that square is destroyed and replaced with icy water.
 The **Icy Water** ability replaces **Slippery Surface**.

           Any creature who starts their turn in the icy water takes 1 cold damage.
 If the water is deep enough, a creature can swim beneath the surface of the frozen pond, but takes this cold damage while doing so.
+        name: Thin Ice
+        cost: +1 EV
   - name: "Power Roll + 2:"
     keywords:
       - Melee